younggg96/frontend-prep-interview/BasicBQ/index.md

 1. 背景 & 当前状态
 Can you briefly walk me through your background?
 What are you currently working on?
-I'm a frontend developer with around 5 years of experience.
-I'm currently working at Vibrant Wellness, where I'm responsible for building an e-commerce platform in the medical field.
-Recently, I've been leading the migration of a large Vue 2 codebase to a modern React and Next.js stack.
-I focus on building clean, reusable UI components, optimizing performance, and improving SEO.
-As a team lead, I also enjoy mentoring junior developers through documentation, code reviews, and hands-on support.
-Now, I'm looking for a new opportunity where I can continue to grow and contribute to impactful projects.

 I'm the lead frontend developer at vw.
 I have been here for 4 years.
 I am the founding developer for our entire front end web application.
 I led the design and development of our entire web app, such as the product and product detail page, payment, checkout, user authenication page, user profile and more.
 I am also experienced with UI framework migration.
-I helped VW to migrade its UI system from Vue 2 to react and next.js.
-As you can see, I am experienced with UI, UI design, Javascript, react, nextJS and other UI realated technologies. if you are interested in any specific part of my experiences, we can start from there.
+I helped VW to migrade its UI framework from Vue 2 to react and next.js.
+As you can see, I am experienced with  Javascript, react, nextJS, vue and other UI realated technologies. if you are interested in any specific part of my experiences, we can start from there.

-Why are you looking for new opportunities? why are you looking for new job? why do you want to join OKX
+Why are you looking for new opportunities? why are you looking for new job?

-I’ve learned a lot in my current role, especially around frontend architecture and team collaboration.
-But I’m ready for something new—something more technically challenging, where I can move faster, work closely with product teams, and build things that really make an impact.
-I’m also excited about learning from talented engineers and contributing to larger-scale systems.

 As I just said, I have been at VW for more than 4 years.
 I led the design and development of our entire web appilication.
 At this point in my career at VW, my job duties have become less challenging and more repetitive.
 I often found myself doing the same thing every day and did not have time to learn new technologies.
 So it is time for me to look outside opportunities to further my skill sets and career.
 I heard from Scott, who is also working at OKX, that OKX is looking for a front end developer.
 He told me about the fast pacing environment at OKX.
 I think it would be a perfect opportunity for me to challenge myself and learn more cutting edge technologies

-Are you actively interviewing elsewhere?

-Yes, I’m speaking with a few companies right now, but I’m still exploring and trying to find the best fit—for both the team and the kind of work I want to grow into.
-I’m genuinely interested in this opportunity, and I’d love to learn more about how your team works.

 2. 对公司的兴趣
 What attracted you to this role/company?

-Yeah, I was really interested in this role because it involves building complex front-end applications, which is something I enjoy and have experience with.
-I’ve worked a lot with React and Angular, so the tech stack feels like a great fit.
-Also, the chance to work with a smart, cross-functional team at here sounds exciting.
-I’m always looking to grow by working on meaningful and technically challenging projects.

-How did you hear about us?

-I came across the role while browsing job openings related to front-end development, and the description really stood out.
-I also recognized X as part of Alphabet, and that definitely caught my attention because I’ve always been interested in working on ambitious, impactful tech projects.
+I’m really excited about this role because it fits my background in frontend architecture and performance work.
+I’ve been leading projects that focus on speed, scalability, and clean design, and your company seems like a place where I can keep growing while working on meaningful products.
+I also like that you value collaboration—working with a strong team is important to me.

 What do you know about our company or product?

-I know that X is Alphabet’s innovation lab, focused on solving big, global problems.
-I saw that the Tapestry project is working on improving the electric grid using technology and data, which sounds both meaningful and technically interesting.
-I’m still learning more, but it seems like a really unique space to work
+Yeah!
+I know that OKX is one of the top global crypto exchanges, and you're also doing a lot in the Web3 space—like DeFi, NFTs, and wallets.
+I really admire how you're building a fast, scalable platform for millions of users.
+As someone who cares about performance and frontend architecture, I find that super exciting.

 3. 技术能力（轻量评估）
 What’s your strongest programming language or framework?